 sm.11.5.4 Dorothy Mary Nicks Baldwin born March 3rd, 1899 at Withyham; died August 11th, 1951 at Esher, Surrey

 Charles married again on April 12th, 1930 at St George, Hanover Square.
 His second wife was Blandina Sarah Frances Mutter who was a 51 year old spinster.
-She was the daughter of Charles Cartwright Mutter (deceased), a carrier & shipping agent, who was born in Llanelly, Carmarthen, Wales.
+She was born December 11th, 1878, the daughter of Charles Cartwright Mutter (deceased), a carrier & shipping agent, who was born in Llanelly, Carmarthen, Wales.
 Blandina was working as a schoolmistress in 1911.

 Charles died on August 25th, 1935 at the White House, Withyham.
 Probate was granted to son Herbert William, printer & bank managers Alexander Webb Perkins & William Bates Keywood.
 His effects were £44,435.7s.10d.
-Charles was of the Grosvenor Printing Works, Tunbridge Wells.
+Charles, a keen gardener & member of nearly every local organisation in Withyham, was of the Grosvenor Printing Works, Tunbridge Wells.